pebble-dev/pebble-dev.github.io/_posts/2022-11-01-rebble-hackathon.md

 # A few more things

-Here are a few more minor updates from the smartwatch community that refuses to move on.
+Here are a few more minor updates from the smartwatch community that refuses to move on...

 ### #buy-sell-trade